vankatwijk/vankatwijk/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+- ⚡ Fun fact: I love Chess, Monopoly and I would love to explore new places, cultures, and definitely learn a new language.
 -->

-# Hi 👋🏽, I am Hendrikus van Katwijk
+# Hi 👋, I am Hendrikus van Katwijk
-## An experienced Fullstack Software Developer with 10+ years experience 👨🏽‍💻.
+## An experienced Fullstack Software Developer with 10+ years experience 👨💻.

 - 🔭 I’m currently doing fullstack developement with Vue JS 💚 and Laravel ❤️.
 - 🌱 I’m currently improving on my Laravel/Vue skills for building fullstack applications.
 I also love Python an NativeScript 💙.
 - 💻👯 I’m looking to work on awesome product(s) where I get to apply my skills as part of a fast-paced, quality-driven team and impact millions of lives positively.
-- ⚡ Fun fact: I love Chess, Monopoly and I would love to explore new places, cultures, and definitely learn a new language.
 - 📫 How to reach me: [Gmail](mailto:Hendrikus.hpvk@gmail.com)

 ## {...} My Stack 💻🚀